kaitlynnewsad/PHPWork/README.md

 - Week 6: Started learning funtions in PHP.

-- newsad_assigment_01: Created my own contact form that uses PHP to echo the users name, email, phone, remember me checkbox, and any other infomation.
+- newsad_assigment_01: Created a contact form that using PHP, HTML, and CSS.
+Used PHP to echo the users name, email, phone, remember me checkbox, and any other infomation.